 PHILOSOPHY OF THE COURSE

-specification.
-A few of my reasons for doing this are listed below.
+basis of natural phenomena.
+A few of the reasons for doing this

-It has been stated that with the advent of Quantum Mechanics
+It has been stated that with the advent of modern Quantum theory

 we lost all conceptual pictures, and only mathematics remains.